sweggersen/NonTouchRecyclerView/README.md

 nt_spacingTop | dimen | Spacing top, this pushes the selector outwards on the top edge nt_spacingRight | dimen | Spacing right, this pushes the selector outwards on the right edge nt_spacingBottom | dimen | Spacing bottom, this pushes the selector outwards on the bottom edge

+## Changelog

+### Version 1.0.1
+Added animation to cell selector.
+Set nt_animateSelectorChanges to true to have the selector animate to the next selection.

+### Version 1.0.0
+Created library for upcoming TVLauncher 4 application [Google+ page](https://plus.google.com/u/0/communities/105478564940183531371).
+Added to own library.

 ## Licence